An overview

 A more detailed summary of coverage under the Indemnity Plan is set out below for your guidance only.
 The application of coverage is determined by the wording of the Indemnity Plan.

-See also the FAQs re: coverage under the Indemnity Plan.
+See also FAQ’s re coverage under the Indemnity Plan.
 This table appears to contain a lot of “Nos” and fewer “Yeses” as to coverage, but this is misleading.
-In practice the coverage under the Indemnity Plan is quite broad, and it has protected real estate licencees well since the inception of the compulsory professional liability insurance program in 1988.
+In practice the coverage under the Indemnity Plan is quite broad, and it has protected real estate licensees well since the inception of the compulsory professional liability insurance program in 1988.

 Coverage under the Indemnity Plan is limited in part because other kinds of insurance are better able to provide the coverage (e.g. bodily injury.)
 Some kinds of risk are excluded because it would be a bad thing to insure them, and it would increase the costs of the insurance program unduly (e.g. insuring conduct which results in punitive damages).